8 Reasons That Discourage Filipinos From Starting Own Business

 The tide has changed and schools have recently become more vocal in encouraging students to think outside the box and explore business opportunities.
 But without support from stakeholders — government agencies, corporate partners and organizations — it remains a big challenge to get students to switch from attending job fairs to seeking seed capital to finance their ideas.

 We prefer a stable, regularly paying jobs

 Who doesn’t want to get paid regularly for doing the same job and less exposure to risks?
-Those who simply want to get by on a daily basis.
-We have our expenses: utilities such as electricity or mobile phone load, food, rent, clothing and entertainment.
+Those who simply want to get by daily.
+We have our expenses: utilities such as electricity or mobile phone load, food, rent, clothing, and entertainment.
 Having a regular job ensures that we don’t go past the bill deadline and look forward to receiving our monthly sustenance.
 We are happy to receive our salaries every month and occasional bonuses during the middle and end of the year.
 Fixed income earners may be getting the same amount every month, but they also need to be careful with their expenses.

 We think business requires more effort and resources

 Yes, that’s correct.
-We have lower appetite for business risks, yet may be more willing to gamble in lottery tickets which gives us lower odds of winning.
-We think that with business is tedious and requires more than just financial capital.
-Indeed, setting up business can be tough, especially in the Philippines which is hounded by fixers, corruption chronic red tape.
-While there are evidence to its existence, some of our beliefs might just be coming from word of mouth and less on research.
+We have a lower appetite for business risks, yet we may be more willing to gamble on lottery tickets which gives us lower odds of winning.
+We think that business is tedious and requires more than just financial capital.
+Indeed, setting up a business can be tough, especially in the Philippines which is hounded by fixers, corruption chronic red tape.
+While there is evidence of its existence, some of our beliefs might just be coming from word of mouth and less on research.